Gestational Surrogacy is the most common form of surrogacy that is performed in the United States, and for good reason.

 Once the eggs and sperm have been sourced, the two are then combined outside of the human body, generally in a laboratory setting.
 When these materials combine, they become an embryo.
 The embryos are then monitored for success and any viable embryos are transferred into the surrogate mother’s womb to mature as normal.

 Some states allow additional medical procedures to take place that improves success rates among IVF patients.
 These procedures include egg and sperm preparation, embryo culture and selection, as well as cryopreservation.
 Additionally some states and services – such as Ilaya –even allow Preimplantation Genetic Diagnosis (PGD).
 With PGD, and any state that allows this procedure, intending parents can opt to have their genetic material scanned for pre-existing genetic disease and abnormality, some institutions can even tell you the sex of your baby at the embryonic stage.

 It is said that where there is a will, there is a way, and this never rings truer than it does for couples that struggle with infertility.
-Understanding infertility causes and options is an important part in the process of starting a family.
+Understanding infertility causes and options is an important part of the process of starting a family.
 Making the choice to create a family may not come easily for some, but it is a choice that is vitally important.
 Deciding to start a family is one of the most rewarding and inspiring decisions that any of us can make within our lives.
 Don’t give up on your dreams, no matter how difficult or unobtainable they may seem, because there is always a way to make them come true!